unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

 ## Overview

-In this section, we will learn the basics of HTCondor in submitting and monitoring workloads, or "jobs", which is extremely similar to job submission using other queueing systems, but differs in some ways that make HTC a lot easier.
+In this section, we will learn the basics of submitting and monitoring computing "jobs" with HTCondor, which is extremely similar to job submission using other queueing systems, but differs in some ways that make HTC a lot easier.
 The typical cycle for a set of HTC jobs is:

-1. Job(s) submitted to the queue on the submit server.
+1. Job(s) are submitted to the queue on the submit server.
-2. Job is matched to an execute server and user-indicated files transfered to a temporary job working directory.
+2. A job is matched to an execute server and user-indicated files transfered to a temporary job working directory.
-3. Job executable is executed in the job working directory on the execute server (executable needs to create output files in the 'current' or 'present' directory).
+3. The job executable is executed in the job working directory on the execute server (executable needs to create output files in the 'current' or 'present' directory).
 4. HTCondor captures any executable errors and terminal output/error information, and transfers all newly-created files back to the submission directory on the submit server.

 In HTCondor the job submit file (separate from the job executable) communicates how many jobs to submit, what data to transfer to the job, and the resource requirements of the job(s).